Our Philosophy: Experience-Driven AI Development

 Results & The Road Ahead

 The Code Quality Initiative is an ongoing journey.
-Phases 1-4 are complete, with Phase 5 actively in progress.
-Here is where we stand and where we are heading:
+All five phases are now substantially complete, with continuous refinement ongoing.
+Here is where we stand:

 Current Quality Gates